subhodeeps/isometric-dot-sheet/README.md

 You can use this template to create quadrille, graph, hex, etc. paper as well!
 Moreover, all colors and spacing are customizable.
 For more information on how to use the `gridpapers` package visit: https://github.com/mcnees/LaTeX-Graph-Paper

-The usage of the `gridpapers.sty` file is subject to terms and conditions specified by its developers.
+The usage of the `gridpapers.sty` file is subject to the terms and conditions specified by its developers.